-My first problem with this story is that there is no basis on which to believe the Capo's two "angelic" stories, the first relating to her becoming a Capo in response to a determination to survive following the untimely death of her ailing husband on the transport and the subsequent murders of her children; and the second, the narrative of hiding of "a bunch of women somewhere in an effort to save them".
+My first problem with this story is that there is no basis on which to believe the Capo's two angelic stories, the first relating to her becoming a Capo in response to a determination to survive following the untimely death of her ailing husband on the transport and the subsequent murders of her children.
+The second, the narrative of hiding of a bunch of women somewhere in an effort to save them.

-We, the second and third generations, are unable to fully grasp the day-to-day events of the concentration camps, the pain of the treachery.
+We, the second and third generations, are unable to fully grasp the day-to-day events in the concentration camps, the pain of the treachery.
 We are unable to provide answers, even for ourselves.
-It is hard for us; our broad education and our western openness, our relationship with our parents, still here and already departed to their just reward, all have an effect on our relationship to the Holocaust.
+It is hard for us.
+Our broad education and our western openness, our relationship with our parents, still here and already departed to their just reward, all have an effect on our relationship to the Holocaust.

 I pray, very hard, that God never tests me with such a dilemma.
 And if He does, I beseech Him now for the strength to not lift a finger against a Jew, whatever the consequences of this action may be to my body.